Khloe Kardashian Address Is Freedom Lane, Celebrates Odom Name Change With Cake

 Khloe Kardashian has finally dropped Lamar Odom’s last name.
 Older sister, Kim Kardashian, recorded the momentous occasion in a Snapchat story.

 Although Khloe Kardashian and Lamar Odom finalized their divorce in October 2016, they had started the paperwork in October 2015.
-Khloe and Lamar got married only a month after meeting each other in 2009.
+Khloe and Lamar got married only a month after meeting in 2009.

 Although there are rumors that Lamar Odom is trying to win Khloe back, Khloe Kardashian is currently involved with NBA Cleveland Cavaliers star Tristan Thompson.
 There has been no real news on whether or not Tristan Thompson will propose anytime soon.

-Khloe Kardashian has been through tough times with ex-husband Lamar Odom and she is finally happy to be moving on in life.
+Khloe Kardashian has been through tough times with ex-husband Lamar Odom, and she is finally happy to be moving on in life.
 After being found in a brothel in October 2015, Lamar’s near-fatal drug overdose was certainly a wake-up call for Khloe to start their divorce papers.

 Khloe was recently featured on Revenge Body with Khloe Kardashian, a reality TV series on E! cable network.
 In the show, Khloe helps participants get their “revenge body” with the help of fitness trainers.
-After her split with Lamar, Khloe has been extremely health conscious and even wrote a book: Strong Looks Better Naked.
+Since her split with Lamar, Khloe has been extremely health conscious and even wrote a book titled Strong Looks Better Naked.

-The Kardashian sisters were able to celebrate many things today; the last name change is not the only thing.
+The Kardashian sisters were able to celebrate many things today, and the last name change was just part of the festivities.
 There was even a celebratory cake for the occasion.
 Khloe’s assistants bought a cake featuring her new driver’s license with her new name, just simply “Khloe Kardashian.”

 Featured on the cake was the new and improved copy of her recent driver’s license.
-It featured the blonde bombshell’s photo on the left, and her license details on the right.
+It featured the blonde bombshell’s photo on the left and her license details on the right.

 For obvious security reasons, her real ID number, as well as home address, were not real.
 Her home address is listed as “13 Freedom Lane.”
-Her weight is listed as “skinny bitch,” to which sister Kim Kardashian thought was hilarious.
+Her weight is listed as “skinny bitch,” which Kim Kardashian thought was hilarious.

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #lifestyle #newyork #snapchat #skinnybitch #kimye #cake #khloekardashian